The Growing Club's Gratitude Gallery

 Jane felt that the Gratitude Gallery would be an excellent course to provide for women who wanted to learn phone photography skills and develop a gratitude practice in the process.
 Over 4 weekly online sessions (and the days in between), the 10 women used their new photography skills to create daily photos of aspects of their life that they're grateful for.

 This collection of images is the culmination of our month together and represents the vast array of these moments of appreciation, experienced and captured.
-A few of the group members have also chosen a favourite image to tell you more about.
+Some of the group members have also chosen a favourite image to tell you more about.